Manolo (footballer, born 1965)

-Manuel Sánchez Delgado (born 17 January 1965), known as Manolo, is a Spanish retired footballer who played as a striker.
+Manuel Sánchez Delgado (born 17 January 1965), known as Manolo, is a Spanish former professional footballer who played as a striker.

 Over nine seasons, he amassed La Liga totals of 292 matches and 96 goals, mainly with Atlético Madrid with whom he won two major titles.
 He also competed at that level with Murcia.

 Manolo represented Spain at the 1990 World Cup.

 Club career

-Born in Cáceres, Extremadura, Manolo grew up in the ranks of local CP Cacereño, making his senior debut with the club at the age of 17.
-After two years with CE Sabadell FC, the last in the Segunda División, he moved to Real Murcia in the same level, helping it promote to La Liga in the 1985–86 season then scoring 11 goals in 36 appearances the following campaign, with the team retaining their top-flight status.
+Born in Cáceres, Extremadura, Manolo grew in the ranks of local CP Cacereño, making his senior debut with the club at the age of 17.
+After two years with CE Sabadell FC, the last in the Segunda División, he moved to Real Murcia CF in the same level, helping it promote to La Liga in the 1985–86 season then scoring 11 goals in 36 appearances the following campaign, with the team retaining their top-flight status.

 In summer 1988, Manolo signed with Atlético Madrid, where he knew his most successful years, forming a formidable attacking partnership with Paulo Futre.
 With countless assists from the Portuguese, he was crowned top scorer in 1991–92 with 27 goals, adding that season's – and the previous – Copa del Rey trophies.

 Manolo retired in October 1996 at the age of 31, after half a season with CP Mérida where he failed to appear in any matches due to a serious tibia injury, as he was just four goals shy of 100 in the Spanish top tier.
 He started coaching in 2007, first with Galáctico Pegaso, going on to spend several years in the lower leagues.